quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stream Final Size {#final-size}

-The final size is the amount of data that is transmitted on a stream.
-For a stream that is reset, the final size is carried explicitly in a RESET_STREAM frame.
+The final size is the amount of flow control credit that is consumed by a stream.
+Assuming that every contiguous byte on the stream was sent, the final size is the number of bytes sent.
+More generally, this is one higher than the largest byte offset sent on the stream.

+For a
+stream that is reset, the final size is carried explicitly in a RESET_STREAM frame.
 Otherwise, the final size is the offset plus the length of a STREAM frame marked with a FIN flag, or 0 in the case of incoming unidirectional